-With the release of the Drag Me To Hell, a lot of viewers got interested in Sam Raimi’s earlier works, and of course they stumbled upon a this movie.
+With the release of Drag Me To Hell, a lot of viewers got interested in Sam Raimi’s earlier works.
+And I’m not talking about his Spider-Man trilogy but way, way earlier works.
 Made with a very low budget, The Evil Dead developed a cult status and two sequels in the years to come.
-The Evil Dead II and Army of Darkness all followed the original recipe with fast-paced action, jokes, healthy dose of terror and finally creativity oozing from every shot.
-However, the list of elements that make the original such a masterpiece just keeps going on and on: demonic possession, closed environment, slapstick, H. P. Lovecraft, over-the-top gore, boomstick and fucking Ash!
+The Evil Dead II and Army of Darkness all followed the original recipe with fast-paced action, jokes, a healthy dose of terror, and creativity oozing from every shot.
+However, the list of elements that make the original such a masterpiece just keeps going on and on.
+We’ve got demonic possession, a closed environment, slapstick, H. P. Lovecraft, over-the-top gore, boomstick, and fucking Ash!

 Director: Sam Raimi

 Cast: Bruce Campbell, Ellen Sandweiss, Richard DeManincor, Betsy Baker, Theresa Tilly

 Fun Facts: The original script called for all the characters to be smoking marijuana when they are first listening to the tape.
 The actors decided to try this for real, and the entire scene had to be later re-shot due to their uncontrollable behavior.